WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Almost all malware is created with the intent to make money off your hard work.

-In essence, you spend a lot of time and money on building traffic and revenue, and then because you have a WordPress hacked website, the hacker makes money instead of you.
+In essence, you spend a lot of time and money on building traffic and revenue, and then because your WordPress website hacked, the hacker makes money instead of you.

 Hackers make money from your website by using your traffic and here’s how it works: